How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 How long should an SEO-friendly blog post be?

 There’s no magic word count.
-Backlinko’s analysis of 11.8 million Google search results found the average first-page result contains about 1,447 words.
+Backlinko’s analysis of 11.8 million Google search results found the average first-page result contains about 1,500 words, and Yoast’s 2026 guidance confirms similar benchmarks.
 But length alone doesn’t cause rankings.
 Write enough to fully answer the reader’s question with genuine depth, and stop.
-Padding a post to hit 2,000 words when 1,200 words covers the topic thoroughly will hurt engagement metrics and dilute your information gain.
+Padding a post to hit 2,000 words when 1,200 words covers the topic thoroughly will hurt engagement metrics and dilute your Information Gain score.
+For AI citation specifically, shorter, denser sections within longer posts outperform uniformly long-winded writing.

 Do I need to optimize separately for Google and AI answer engines?

-Not entirely separately, but you do need to think about both.
-About 70% of what Google rewards (clear structure, authority signals, fresh content, topical depth) also helps with AI citations.
-The remaining 30%, things like self-contained sentences, front-loaded evidence, and question-phrased headings, require intentional adjustments.
-The dual-optimization gap described in this post covers exactly where the two diverge.
+Not entirely separately, but you do need intentional awareness of both.
+About 70% of what Google rewards - clear structure, authority signals, fresh content, topical depth - also helps with AI citations.
+The remaining 30% - self-contained sentences, front-loaded evidence, question-phrased headings - requires deliberate adjustments.
+The dual-optimization framework in this post gives you a concrete way to cover both without duplicating effort.

 What’s the fastest way to check if my blog post is citation-ready for AI engines?